-A few weeks ago the Government announced the launch of a £250m Future Fund that will provide matched funding using a Convertible Loan Note (CLN) to the high growth companies that may be pre-revenue or pre-profit.
+On 20 April the Government announced the launch of a £250m Future Fund to provide matched funding using a Convertible Loan Note (CLN) to high growth companies that may be pre-revenue or pre-profit.

-- The convertible loan will be at most equal to the funding provided by private third parties at exactly the same terms – this means that the funding from the third parties cannot be issued as equity.
-In other words, that narrows the third party funders list to institutional investors and their funded companies.
-Quite a bit of controversy was seen by the funding community raising issues of diversity and the cut out of Angel Investors.
+- The convertible loan is at most equal to the funding provided by private third parties at exactly the same terms – this means that the funding from the third parties cannot be issued as equity.

 - The size of the government cheque will be at least £125,000 and at most £5m.

-- This is bridge funding for working capital purposes only – no dividends, bonus’, adviser fees, consultant fees etc. To demonstrate what is working capital, businesses will need an up to date financial forecast.
-The Government was very clear about the purpose of this loan being a bridging loan with commercial terms.
+- This is bridge funding for working capital purposes only – no dividends, bonus’, adviser fees, consultant fees etc. The Government was very clear about the purpose of this loan being a bridging loan with commercial terms.
 Thus, the founders should keep this in mind when considering this option as it is not intended to be seen as state aid rather another funding option available.

-- Like for like terms.
-It is very important to note that the third party investment needs to match the terms and conditions of the government loan.
+- Like for like terms, it is very important to note that the third party investment needs to match the terms and conditions of the government loan.
 Therefore, it is not eligible for EIS relief.
 This was a big shock to the start-up community and Angel Investors since it narrowed the pool of the companies that could benefit from the Future Fund even more.
-Unfortunately, not much hope for this to change because the government stand is quite clear that these two schemes shouldn’t be mixed.

 - The CLN turns into the most senior class of shares when:

-c.
-After 36 months, the loan will likely turn into shares, or, be repaid with a premium.
-In essence, the premium looks quite high so, again, this needs further explanation, so equity investors can understand what the consequences are to cash and/or dilution on refinancing.
-From the conversation with the government agencies, it was indicated that the government expectations are to convert the loan into shares rather than be replayed.
+- After 36 months, the loan will likely turn into shares, or, be repaid with a premium.
+From the conversation with the government agencies, it was indicated that the government expectations are to convert the loan into shares rather than be repaid.
 It seems that the Government is taking a VC approach to this loan and hopes for some winners.

 - Conversion will be at a 20% discount to the conversion event’s share price.
 In English, this means, when the loan converts to equity, the Government get a 20% share price discount (i.e. more shares).
 This is similar to most CLNs or Advance Subscription Agreements (ASA).

-- Covenants look quite light at the moment though there is a Most Favoured Nation clause which means that if someone else invests and gets better terms than the Government, then their terms must be improved to match.
+- Covenants look quite light though there is a Most Favoured Nation clause which means that if someone else invests and gets better terms than the Government, then their terms must be improved to match.

 What does this mean:

 - New fundraising activity – new fundraising activity is happening and considering the limited number of companies that are eligible for the Future Fund majority of the companies will be increasingly looking at this option.
 This suggests that it can continue and, indeed, continue with some success.
-However, the investors are taking longer to evaluation the companies and are much more picky when making their investment decisions.
-Therefore, it is more important than ever to show how the business is adapting to the circumstances accompanied with a proper financial model, a fully diluted ownership table in different scenarios and have valuation research.
+However, the investors are taking longer to evaluate the companies and are much pickier when making their investment decisions.
+Therefore, it is more important than ever to show how the business is adapting to the circumstances accompanied by a proper financial model, a fully diluted ownership table in different scenarios and have valuation research.
 This will allow and support investors in conducting thorough diligence.

 - £250m won’t go far – the Future Fund is far smaller than other Government initiatives, and already 58% (as of 14/6) of its funds have been allocated since the applications opened, and applications are only open until the end of September 2020.
-Worth keeping an eye on various initiatives that are being considered such as expanding Regional Angels Programme (administered by BBB) in order to address the funding gap that remains for majority of the early stage companies.
-More news on the Future Fund and other alternatives to follow.
+Worth keeping an eye on various initiatives that are being considered, such as expanding Regional Angels Programme (administered by BBB) in order to address the funding gap that remains for the majority of the early-stage companies.

-This article was written by our Growth Manager, Agne Pakalniskyte.
-If you need advice on structuring the ASA, a rights issue or assistance with equity fundraising, then please contact Agne on the form below.
+If you need advice on structuring the ASA, a rights issue or assistance with equity fundraising, then please contact us on the form below.

 We always recommend that you seek advice from a suitably qualified adviser before taking any action.
 The information in this article only serves as a guide and no responsibility for loss occasioned by any person acting or refraining from action as a result of this material can be accepted by the authors or the firm.